totemo/watson/README.md

 ### Highlighting Chat Content

 Watson can highlight text that matches a specified [Java regular expression](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) using colour and formatting.
+All currently defined highlights are applied to a line of chat in the order that they were defined.
+Later highlights can override all or part of those that were defined earlier.

-Let's say we'd like to make the "Unknown command." error message stand out a bit more by making it bright red:
+Let's say we'd like to make the "Unknown command." error message stand out a bit more by making it red:

     /hl add red ^Unknown\scommand.*

+The above command will highlight the whole chat line if it matches the pattern.
+Watson can also highlight selected parts of a chat line, using the "/hl select" command.
+To use it, specify a pattern that matches the whole line and put parentheses around the parts of the line that should be highlighted.
+For example, the following two commands will make player names in chat messages appear in orange italics with blue angle brackets around them:

+    /hl select blue ^(<\w+>).*$
+    /hl select /orange ^<(\w+)>.*$

-All currently defined highlights are applied to a line of chat in the order that they were defined.
+The first command above highlights the name and the angle brackets in blue.
+The second command reformats just the name.
+This example also illustrates the fact that highlights are applied in the order that they were defined.

-Valid colour names are: black, darkblue/navy, darkgreen/green, cyan, darkred/red, purple, orange/gold/brown, lightgrey/lightgray, darkgrey/darkgray/grey/gray, blue, lightgreen, lightblue, lightred/brightred/rose, pink/lightpurple/magenta, yellow, white

-The /hl add command allows a style instead of a colour, or preceding the colour.
+Valid colour names are: black, darkblue/navy, darkgreen/green, cyan, darkred/red, purple, orange/gold/brown, lightgrey/lightgray, darkgrey/darkgray/grey/gray, blue, lightgreen, lightblue, lightred/brightred/rose, pink/lightpurple/magenta, yellow and white.
+The "/hl add" and "/hl select" commands also allow a style either instead of a colour, or preceding the colour.

 <table>
   <tr>